soapbox-pub/rebased/docs/development/API/admin_api.md

 - Params:
   - `domain`: string, required, domain name
+  - `service_domain`: string, optional, defaults to domain name, domain used for ActivityPub URLs
   - `public`: boolean, optional, defaults to false, whether it is possible to register an account under the domain by everyone

 - Response: JSON, created announcement